Writing gRPC descriptors

 You define messages that can be sent to or returned from the service.

-Messages for entities
+Messages for stateful components

 src/main/proto/com/example/shoppingcart/shoppingcart_api.proto